-Commodities trader Trafigura has formally opened a carbon trading desk, the Singapore-headquartered firm announced Friday, as it ventures into the growing global offset market.
+Commodities trader Trafigura has formally opened a carbon trading desk, the Geneva-headquartered firm announced Friday, as it ventures into the growing global offset market.

 Trafigura said it has named its head of European crude oil trading Hannah Hauman as global head of carbon trading, and she will lead a dedicated team based in Geneva, Houston, and Singapore, with plans to recruit a number of additional roles.

 “Regulated and voluntary carbon offset markets will have an important role to play in the progression towards a carbon neutral world for industries with emissions that cannot otherwise be eliminated or reduced through investment and operational optimisation,” the firm said in a press release.

 Trafigura added that its entry into this burgeoning market will bring increased liquidity by connecting producers of offsets to its global network of oil, metals, and minerals customers, including producers and end-users.

 The firm has already made a splash in the offset market this year, announcing last month that it was buying a carbon neutral shipment of 650,000 barrels of condensate from a group led by Australia’s Woodside Energy.